Jesus and His Blessed Mother

 - The name “Jesus” means “God saves.”
 How do you understand salvation?
 How is it that God, in the person of Christ Jesus, saves us?

 - Imagine you were one of Jesus’ disciples.
-How would you wrap your mind around the fact that this man is also the Creator of the Universe in union with the Father and Holy Spirit?
+How would you wrap your mind around the fact that this man is also the Creator of the Universe, in union with the Father and Holy Spirit?
 Do you believe that this man is also the Creator of everything?

 - Couldn’t He have saved us another way?
 Did He really have to be born of the Virgin Mary?
 Did He have to become a little child?
 A poor child?
 Be raised like any other child?
 Learn to walk and talk?
 Grow and mature?
-Did He really have to become one of us sharing all parts of our life?
+Did He really have to become one of us sharing all parts of our lives?

 - What are the results of God becoming man?
 What does this do to and for us?
 How are our lives affected by this act?

 - What does it mean when we say Jesus was 100% God and 100% human?